AbraPokemon/Abra/README.md

 * [ ] User can join or donate to the charity event.
 * [ ] User can comment on every events.
 * [ ] User can rate event.
 Those rating will be use to calculate user reputaion.
-* [ ] User can report event if he/she see that event is cheating.
+* [ ] User can report event if he see that event is cheating.
 Those report will be use to calculate user reputaion.
 * [ ] User can search event by name, location.
 Event will order by rating, newest event.
 * [ ] User who created the event will be received money from event after donation due date.
 * [ ] User can send message to another User.